Paymo Logo

 Trend #3: Employing enhanced cybersecurity measures

 The surge in remote work has underscored the critical need for robust cybersecurity measures.
 As employees operate outside the secure perimeters of office networks, the risk of data breaches and cyberattacks escalates, making enhanced cybersecurity a paramount concern for organizations worldwide.
+To help teams visualize these threats and solutions clearly, sharing a cybersecurity infographic can be a useful educational tool—especially during onboarding or training sessions.

 Best practices